prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 #### Task 2.2: Set up Power BI Premium trial

-In this task, you will sign in to the Power BI service and start a trial license.
+You will sign in to the Power BI service and start a trial license in this task.

-1. In a web browser, go to [https://powerbi.com](https://powerbi.com/) incase it is not opened.
+1. In a web browser, go to [https://powerbi.com](https://powerbi.com/) in case it is not opened.

-2. Use the lab credentials to complete the sign in process.
+2. Use the lab credentials to complete the sign-in process.

-3. At the top-right, select the **profile icon (1)**, and then select **Start trial (2)**.
+3. At the top-right, select the **profile icon (1) **, and then select **Start trial (2)**.

 	![](../images1/dp500-improve-performance-with-hybrid-tables-image1.png)